LONDON MARKETS: FTSE 100 Stays Under Pressure, But Pound Drops After U.K. Jobs Data

 Pound pressure: But sterling's strength in recent sessions was still weighing on shares of U.K.-listed multinational companies, whose revenue and earnings prospect are squeezed if the pound rises.

-Stock movers: Shares of EasyJet PLC (EZJ.LN) were among the FTSE 100's few advancers, adding 1.2%.
+Stock movers: Shares of EasyJet PLC (EZJ.LN) rose 2%.
 The airline will start offering connecting services to long-haul carriers (http://www.marketwatch.com/story/easyjet-to-sell-seats-on-partner-long-haul-flights-2017-09-13) flying to the U.S. and other destinations, expanding the network of cities international passengers can reach on a single ticket.

-Other gainers included British Airways parent International Consolidated Airlines Group (IAG.LN), up 0.8% and retailer Next PLC (NXT.LN) up by 0.4%.
+Other gainers included British Airways parent International Consolidated Airlines Group (IAG.LN) as its shares rose 0.7%, and oil producer Royal Dutch Shell PLC (RDSB.LN) rose 0.7%.

 (END) Dow Jones Newswires